 At Carilion Clinic, Jennifer garnered national attention in the US healthcare industry for her innovative hybrid development processes combining executive coaching, group coaching, and deep dive leadership development.
 She brought together nursing, administrative, and physician leaders in mixed cohorts, resulting in measurable improvements in individual and team performance.

-Jennifer holds a Master's degree in Business Administration and a Bachelor of Science in Marketing Management.
+Jennifer holds a Masters degree in Business Administration and a Bachelors of Science in Marketing Management.
 She is also a Certified Return on Investment Professional, Six Sigma Greenbelt, and Professional Behaviors Analyst.